DevExpress-Examples/asp-net-core-dashboard-restricted-controller/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1023420)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Dashboard for ASP.NET Core - How to create a custom dashboard controller
+# Dashboard for ASP.NET Core - How to Create a Restricted Dashboard Controller

+You can do one of the following to prevent inadvertent or unauthorized dashboard modifications and protect dashboards stored on a server:

+- Handle the [DashboardConfigurator.VerifyClientTrustLevel](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.VerifyClientTrustLevel) event and set [e.ClientTrustLevel](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.VerifyClientTrustLevelEventArgs.ClientTrustLevel) to `Restricted` mode.
+- Derive a custom dashboard controller from [RestrictedDashboardController](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.RestrictedDashboardController) instead of [DashboardController](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.DashboardController).

-The example shows how to create a custom dashboard controller for the [Web Dashboard](https://docs.devexpress.com/Dashboard/115163/web-dashboard/aspnet-core-dashboard-control) in an ASP.NET Core application.
+The example shows how to create a restricted dashboard controller for the [Web Dashboard](https://docs.devexpress.com/Dashboard/115163/web-dashboard/aspnet-core-dashboard-control) in an ASP.NET Core application.

+## Example Description

-Inherit the [DashboardController](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.DashboardController) class to create a custom dashboard controller.
-Pass its name to the [EndpointRouteBuilderExtension.MapDashboardRoute](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.EndpointRouteBuilderExtension.MapDashboardRoute(System.Object-System.String-System.String)) / [RouteBuilderExtension.MapDashboardRoute](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.RouteBuilderExtension.MapDashboardRoute(Microsoft.AspNetCore.Routing.IRouteBuilder-System.String-System.String-System.String--)?p=netframework) methods when you configure routing and to the [DashboardBuilder.ControllerName](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.DashboardBuilder.ControllerName(System.String)?p=netframework) method when you configure a control on the page.
+Inherit the [RestrictedDashboardController](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.RestrictedDashboardController) class to create a custom dashboard controller.
+Add its name (without `Controller` prefix) to the following places:
+- The [EndpointRouteBuilderExtension.MapDashboardRoute](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.EndpointRouteBuilderExtension.MapDashboardRoute(System.Object-System.String-System.String)) method when you configure routing;
+- The [DashboardBuilder.ControllerName](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.DashboardBuilder.ControllerName(System.String)) method when you configure a control on the page.

 In this example, the custom controller name is `DefaultDashboard`.